atanasgiliev/atanasgiliev.github.io/content/posts/my-first-post.md

 but it is still not ideal.

-Throughout my conscious life, I have admired hard work and persistence in a way that resembled jelaousy but never really as if they were a virtue.
+Throughout my conscious life, I have admired hard work and persistence in a way that resembled jealousy but never really as if they were a virtue.
 In fact, I never like it when meritocracy is implicitly associated with hard work because I seem to treat persistence as I would treat being blue eyed-- An amazing thing that one is born with.

 I'm actually still convinced this is unfortunately at least partially true.
-After all, we learn things by doing them repeatedly and consistencly and this is what I mean by hard work and persistence.
-Hence, if there is not another way to learn things, it follows, that being persevearing cannot be learned.
+After all, we learn things by doing them repeatedly and consistently and this is what I mean by hard work and persistence.
+Hence, if there is not another way to learn things, it follows, that being persevering cannot be learned.

 Then again we did invent contacts.
 I, thankfully, have blue eyes and, even more gratefully, have good vision as of now.
 And yet it does give hope that I can become